Component Library Folders and Popup Menus

 Shawn, Kepler's library is now built from KAR files stored on disk in folders referred to as "Local Repositories".
 This was specifically done to get away from storing things in the RDBMS as was done in Kepler 1.0.
 See bug 3898.
 By storing things in an RDBMS (and nowhere else) the complexity is greatly increased because of the need to transition all that data to new versions of the software.
 It also becomes much more of a black box to the user as to what is going on and has an impact on transferring data between Kepler instances.
 It is also awkward for many different modules to contribute to an RDBMS structure intelligently.
 Using KAR files on disk as the main data store for user generated content and using the RDBMS as purely an indexing mechanism for java serialized copies of the KAR contents (to increase performance) is what we should be shooting for in the 2.0 release of the core modules (and really that's where we're at now, excepting some outstanding issues).

-#5 Updated by Matt Jones over 9 years ago
+#5 Updated by Matt Jones almost 10 years ago

 Kepler used to have at least some of these functions, such as the ability to delete a component from the Library.
 See bug # 4047 for an example of delete functionality that used to work.
 Maybe some of the earlier code can be reincarnated to fix these regression bugs.